I am a constant learner and a perpetual student.

 I was blessed with cancer (yes you read that right) and blessed even more when my operation went successfully.
 My experiences have brought me here, a place of peace and servitude.
 To serve people, to make a difference in their wellness is more meaningful to me than any other profession I’ve had, and I am grateful that I listened to the voice within and pursued my calling.

-I hold a master’s degree in theoretical linguistics, have studied Japanese bodywork and martial arts for 13 years, and have gone through formal training in western massage modalities.
+I hold a master’s degree in theoretical linguistics, have studied Japanese bodywork and martial arts for since 2005, and have gone through formal training in several bodywork modalities.
 I am currently one of only two female shihans (master instructor) in the United States in traditional Japanese jujutsu from the school of Hakkoryu, but above all, I am an experienced and intuitive therapist.

 Shihan Mel Saroyan